 Baboons are monkeys that live in Africa and Arabia.
 Most baboons are social animals that live in groups called ‘troops’.
 This page contains baboon facts, and is part of our African Animals series.

-In the video below, you can see how chamaca baboons operate as a troop when they see off a cheetah from their territory.
+In the video below, you can see how chacma baboons operate as a troop to see off a cheetah from their territory.

 Where Do Baboons Live?